kian79/Data-Mining-Algorithms-Applying/README.md

 * Plot the output dataframe to see the changes.

 ## Classification using Neural Network
 In this project I trained a neural network using Keras library.
 To emphadize the effect of different variables of the neural network, it was trained step by step.
-You can see the steps in the following lines.
-* Neural network trained without any activation function.
-The result is very bas as expected.
-*
+In the first steps I trained a neural network using no activation function and a linear activation function.
+The results are very bad as expected.
+After that trained the neural network with a relu activation function but with a bad learning rate.
+After finding the optimum learning rate I achieved a 97% accuracy on the fashion MNIST dataset.